apache/flink/docs/dev/table/connect.md

                                 #   (only MB granularity is supported)
       interval: 60000           # optional: bulk flush interval (in milliseconds)
       back-off:                 # optional: backoff strategy ("disabled" by default)
-        type: ...               #   valid strategis are "disabled", "constant", or "exponential"
+        type: ...               #   valid strategies are "disabled", "constant", or "exponential"
         max-retries: 3          # optional: maximum number of retries
         delay: 30000            # optional: delay between each backoff attempt (in milliseconds)